 - Return Pump

 You can purchase a ready-made sump or build your own.
 Many people build their own sump with a 40 gallon breeder tank.
 Glass dividers are best but you can use acrylic.
 Get reef-safe silicone sealant to adhere your baffles.
 Silicone adheres to glass with a death grip which is why it’s best to use glass baffles but if you don’t put much pressure on acrylic baffles it should work fine.
-Bath and Kitchen silicone sealant frequently has anti-bacteria additives which are really bad idea for use in your sump.
+Bath and Kitchen silicone sealant frequently has anti-bacteria additives which are a really bad idea for use in your sump.

 The return pump is what runs the entire setup.
 The return pump push water up the return line which in turn pushes water down the overflow.
 You’ll need get a pump powerful enough to turn over the volume of the main tank 10x per hour.
 You’ll also need to account for head pressure.
 Head pressure is additional pressure caused by the plumbing.
 This can be bends but can also be distance.
 For instance, some people place their sump in a basement room beneath their main aquarium.
 The return pump will need to deal with the added pressure of pumping water up several feet in that scenario.